hel-astro-lab/runko/README.md

 # Kinetic plasma simulation toolbox

-Plasma-toolbox is a collection of simulation modules written in modern C++11/14/17 to model astrophysical plasma.
+Plasma-toolbox is a collection of simulation modules written in modern C++14/17 to model astrophysical plasmas.
 The framework is build on top of massively parallel heterogeneous template library [corgi](https://github.com/natj/corgi) and heavily relies on presenting the code as physical modules that can be combined or run individually.

 ## Installation